Camilla Fabricius

-Camilla Fabricius (born 20 October 1971 in Aarhus) is a Danish politician, who is a member of the Folketing for the Social Democrats political party.
+Camilla Fabricius (born 20 October 1971) is a Danish politician, who is a member of the Folketing for the Social Democrats political party.
 She was elected into parliament at the 2019 Danish general election.

 Political career

 Fabricius was in the municipal council of Aarhus from 2008 to 2019.
 She was first elected into parliament in the 2019 election, where she received 6,506 votes.